dspace-group/dscom/README.md

 > Warning!
 > If your assembly is an AnyCPU assembly, then an yourassemblyname.comhost.dll is created as a 64 bit dll.
 > Therefore after calling regserv32.exe a 64 bit dll is registred.
-> To prevent this it is **recommended that the assembly is compiled as a 32 bit assembly** and not as a AnyCPU assembly.
+> To prevent this it is **recommended that the assembly is compiled as a 32 bit assembly** and not as an AnyCPU assembly.
 > see: <https://github.com/dotnet/runtime/issues/32493>